CTSRD-CHERI/morello-early-performance-results/src/performance-analysis-spec/specific-hardware-and-software.md

 accessed through a dedicated capability carrying variable-specific permissions and bounds.
-This configuration is known to trigger the PCC branch-prediction issue during calls into short functions, function returns, and jump tables &mdash; a change that is now also used in baseline pure-capability code generation.
+This configuration is known to trigger the PCC branch-prediction issue during calls into short functions and function returns.
+Jump tables are implemented as integer jumps and so do not suffer from this issue, but would if they used capability-relative jumps.

 ## Benchmark ABI (w/o data-dependency fix) (w/o larger store queue)